 Keywords for the question: every year, lightning,

 Take a look at the last lines of paragraph A, “. . ..
 And there is damage to property too.
 Lightning damage costs American power companies more than $100 million a year.”
-This means that every year lightning causes a great amount of damages to buildings.
+This means that every year lightning causes a great amount of damage to buildings.

 Here, damage to property = damage to buildings, a year = every year,